 - A bicycle-pedestrian land bridge over SR 520 east of the lid.

 Portage Bay Phase

 - A seismically stronger Portage Bay Bridge to replace the existing bridge, which is vulnerable to earthquakes.

-WSDOT has worked with agency partners, stakeholders and the public to develop, analyze and refine designs and solutions.
+WSDOT has worked since the late 1990s with the city of Seattle, agency partners, stakeholders and the public to develop, analyze and refine SR 520 designs and solutions.

 In 2006, the draft environmental impact statement considered three choices for the project: a four-lane highway, a six-lane highway, and a not-building-anything option.
 Analysis and public feedback led WSDOT to drop the four-lane alternative and study further the no-build and six-lane alternatives.
 In 2010, following additional public review and feedback, a six-lane "Preferred Alternative" design was endorsed.